Corionis/ELS/artifacts/document/developer.md

 2. Communications time-out handling and the many changes those areas have gone through made finding the code locations more important.
 Search the code for:  _time-out_  to find the relevant code locations.

+3. The locations that handle the internal heartbeat for remote connections can be found by searching the code for:  _"ping"_